Royal Alexandra Theatre

 How To Get Here

 If you are arriving by car from out of town, the Royal Alexandra is only a few blocks north of the Gardiner Expressway (the QEW, to and from Hamilton, Niagara and Buffalo).
-Exit the Gardiner at Spadina and turn right (east) at the second traffic light, on King Street.
+Exit the Gardiner at Spadina and turn right (east) at the third traffic light, on Adelaide Street.

 If you are driving into Toronto via Highway 401 (the MacDonald-Cartier Freeway), the Gardiner Expressway is linked to the 401 to the east by the Don Valley Parkway (Highway 404) and to the west by Highway 427.

 Just down the street from the Royal Alexandra is the Princess of Wales.
 There are four levels of parking located beneath the Princess of Wales, with an entrance ramp off John Street.
 An elevator takes you from the parking garage to the theatre entrance on King Street West.
 Please note: there are no left turns allowed off King St. West during rush hours; if you are coming to the Princess of Wales Theatre, eastbound on King St. West, you may have to go around the block to reach the John St. entrance to the parking garage.

 Indoor parking is also available at the Hyatt-Regency Toronto, on King St., one block west of the Princess of Wales.